texadactyl/jacotest.go/README.md

 The sqlite database file resides in the ```database``` directory.
 If the file or its directory does not yet exist, jacotest will automatically create it.

-There is one table called ```history```.
+There is one table in the database: ```history```.
 Each record contained therein represents the result of running a specific test case with the indicated JVM.

 History columns:
 * Test case name (E.g. JACOBIN-0329-nonfinals)